 Studying Political Science in Germany

-Political scientists deal with political processes and institutions
+Political Science deals with political institutions, processes and content.

 That is what it’s about

 How can movements like Black Lives Matter and Fridays for Future make a political impact?
 What are the political and social consequences of the Corona pandemic?
 Why was Donald Trump not re-elected as president in the US?
 Political Science deals with questions like these.
 It compares the political systems of different countries and deals with political economy, political theories or conflict research.
 "Current, specific topics and complex theories - this mixture is what makes our subject so exciting," says Claudia Ritzi, professor of political science at the University of Trier and board member of the German Political Science Association (DVPW).
 Neighbouring subjects are also included.
 Among the most important are sociology, economics, law, history, communication studies and philosophy.
 The Political Science degree is not limited to theories - for example, students also learn to analyse election results or social trends using statistical methods.

 The first semesters focus on the major sub-disciplines of the subject: Comparative government, political systems, international relations and political theory.
 In addition, students learn how to evaluate statistics, design surveys, and conduct computer-assisted text analysis in methods courses.
 In higher semesters, the above-mentioned topics are dealt with in greater depth.
 In addition, universities also offer elective courses with different emphases.
 This can be Europe or Asia, domestic politics, international comparisons or even methodology and statistics.
 One should inform oneself before the beginning of the course.
 At most universities, internships are compulsory and usually take place during the semester break.
 Students can gain their first professional experience, for example, with political parties and associations or in the media.
 In the Master’s degree, graduates can specialise, for example, in international relations, democracy studies or political management.

 Typical questions raised within the subject

 - How do populist movements change political processes?